 The proposed project consists of the construction of a 2,340 SF addition for a linear accelerator vault to support the recently opened veterinary hospital.
 In addition to the building expansion, the project proposes to remove a row of parking which will reduce overall impervious surface impacts within the wetland buffer by approximately 8,801 SF.

-The project will consist of associated site improvements such as lighting, landscaping, and stormwater management that will include stormwater treatment via a Contech Jellyfish unit to treat the proposed pavement section, building addition and pet relief areas.
+The project will consist of associated site improvements such as lighting, landscaping, and stormwater management that will include stormwater treatment via a Contech Jellyfish unit to treat the proposed pavement section and building addition.